-The more ad variations you have, the more impressions you need to gather for the results to be statistically significant.
+As a result, you’ll get three ad sets with eight ads in each.
+The more ad variations you have, the more total impressions you need to gather for the results to be statistically significant.

 Instead of website visits, enter the number of impressions on your ad or ad set.

-Instead of website conversions, enter either the total number of ad clicks or the number of campaign conversions per each ad or ad set.
+Instead of website conversions, enter either the total number of ad clicks or the number of campaign conversions per ad or ad set.

 There is no firm rule about the number of Facebook campaign results required for reporting, but I’d say it makes sense to collect at least 300-500 clicks per variation and reach at least 10,000 campaign impressions before drawing any conclusions.